mikepsinn/think-bynumbers-jekyll/_posts/2013-04-04-drug-war-statistics.md

   </p>

   <p>
     So I am completely aware of the fact that there can be horrific and permanent negative consequences to the abuse of drugs.
 However, imprisoning people for the possession of these substances does not erase this harm.
-The War on Drugs was in full effect when my sister and grandmother were killed, and it certainly didn&#8217;t protect them.
+The War on Drugs was in full effect when my sister and grandmother were killed, and it certainly didn't protect them.
   </p>

   <p>